arshiya20072211/predictive-analytics-project/README.md

-# predictive-analytics-project
+# Predictive Analytics Using Historical Data

-Predictive Analytics project using historical data and Linear Regression to forecast future trends.
-Developed using Python, Pandas, and Scikit-Learn.
+This project uses historical sales data and Linear Regression to predict future trends.

+Tools Used:
+- Python
+- Pandas
+- Scikit-Learn

+Objective:
+To build a predictive model that forecasts future values using historical data.

+Outcome:
+Learn predictive modeling, trend analysis, and data-driven forecasting.